rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 # Conclusions
 {: .bigh}

 After writing all these, I think it's pretty clear to me that there are certain patterns that have upheld in terms of improving health and happiness.
-Some obvious ones are frequency of social interaction, quality and intellectual engagement of academic courseloads, and solid teams and mentorship to work with.
+Some obvious ones are frequency of social interaction, quality and intellectual engagement of academic course loads, and solid teams and mentorship to work with.
 Some which seem obvious now, but clearly were not in retrospect, are quantity of time outdoors and consistency of physical activity.
 Clearly, I was hanging out with friends and playing games quite a bit, but why didn't I do those _outside_?
 Smh.

 There are also some things I spent a lot of energy on, which given my current path, seem wasted, but wasn't quite so clear at the time.
 A solid few quarters spent on genomics research and learning computational approaches in biology/chemistry, which I'll likely never use.
 But, these types of things I suppose, are only clear in hindsight.
 Between my FB internship and genomics research, I realize that quitting was certainly the right move, but in the future it might be better to bias _further_ towards quitting earlier[^3].
 Likewise, I realize now, that classes/internships which I expected to be BS in advance...usually were in fact wastes of time (surprising, right?).
 And the only thing I got out of it was BS'ing myself unfortunately.
 Finally, I recognize now that herd mentality and paths of least resistance are more of a force in my life than I originally thought, and I should actively try to combat these biases in how I spend my currently allocate time and in my plans for the future.